 Food Safety Tips: Always eat from stalls where the food is prepared on the spot and cooked hot.
 Never eat raw, uncooked meats or cut/peeled fruits.
 Avoid salads, as you don’t know if it’s been washed with tap water.
 Pho is a good dish to try at a stall, if it’s made hot.
 Always go to stalls that you see many Vietnamese at.
 Observe how they clean their utensils.
 For tips on water, keep reading…

 Avoid tap water at all costs (only drink bottled water!).
 In Vietnam, the tap water is undrinkable and even the Vietnamese avoid using it for food.
 In restaurants and cafes, ice is often bought from a vendor, but it’s always best to be cautious.
 When I was in Vietnam, I used bottled water to brush my teeth.

-In some places of Vietnam, you’ll notice that buildings are built long vs. wide.
-It’s certainly strange and irregular architecture.
-This is because, rent and real estate is not charge so much by square footage but by storefront width.
+Some places in Vietnam, you’ll notice buildings are built long vs. wide.
+The reason for this ~ rent and real estate is not charge so much by square footage but by storefront width.
 The wider your building is on the street, the more you pay.
 Thus, Vietnamese build their apartments to be long instead.